 Hover your mouse over any maintenance mode page template you prefer and click the checkmark icon to launch it in the drag-and-drop page builder.

-3. Customize Your Maintenance Page
+Step 3: Customize Your Page Design

 - A countdown timer showing when the site will be back